Yosef-Tyberg/Databases_Mini-project_20205_324710144/README.md

 We can see that the running times are shorter.

 ## Stage 4:
-The goal of the phase: Integrate our database (HR) with another team's external database (Advertising), perform a logical merge using FDW + mapping table, build useful views, and produce more ERD/DSD diagrams and full data.
+The goal of the phase: Integrate our database (Personnel) with another team's external database (Advertising), perform a logical merge using FDW + mapping table, build useful views, and produce more ERD/DSD diagrams and full data.

 # Integration between two databases (FDW)
 Creating an extension (once per DB) and creating a Foreign Server and User Mapping: